Women in Ethiopia: Women's empowerment

 Gender Equality and Women's Empowerment is a controversial topic in Ethiopia.
 More women in Ethiopia are committed to deal with everybody in the family and village/community.
 In Ethiopia, about 80% of the populace lives in rural zones and women are responsible for most of the agricultural work in these communities.
 Women are rarely perceived for their hard work, and most of the time a man figure in their lives confines their access to assets and network interest.
 One out of three women in Ethiopia have encountered sexual, physical, or mental viciousness, 65% of women have likewise experienced gender mutilation, and half of the young women who enroll into elementary schools never make it to grade five.
+Over the years women's shelters have begun operating in Ethiopia most prominently Association for Women's Sanctuary and Development which opened in 2003.

+According to the director of the Ethiopian Women Lawyers Association Mahdere Paulos, "Empowering women begins with education".
 As young women get older, numerous things become less available, for example, education and scholastic support.
 Academic participation turns out to be progressively troublesome as it removes time from fundamental income creating activities.
 Undergraduate colleges in Ethiopia are composed of 35% women, and 5% are set to drop out during their first year.
 There are 11% of women educators in Universities making them disproportionately represented in the Ethiopian Academic System.
 A few different ways to better help women become compelling pioneers later on is to have a holistic educational program in their beginning phases of their education.
 For example, learning their reading skills early on, the association Reading for Ethiopia's Achievement Developed action centers around improving reading abilities in elementary schools.